 The COVID-19 Pandemic has developed into an unprecedented test for the Bangladesh Healthcare sector, which has been bludgeoned by the rate of infection across the country.
-As it stands on 1st September, 2020, Bangladesh has 310,822 confirmed cases, with 201,907 recoveries and 4,248 deaths.
+As it stands on 1st September 2020, Bangladesh has 310,822 confirmed cases, with 201,907 recoveries and 4,248 deaths.
 It is globally 15th on the ranking of most severely affected countries based on cases and deaths.

 From a lack of Healthcare Specialists to insufficient Intensive Care Unit bedding for patients, the stress on the sector has been unparalleled and is in dire need of scaling up, not only to combat the virus as it progresses, but to be prepared for future crises as the welfare of over 160 million is at stake.

 To put into perspective the unpreparedness of the sector, the country only has about 3 physicians per 5,000 of the population.
-The Directorate General of Health Services (DGHS) has recently stated that there are only 733 intensive care unit (ICU) beds at government hospitals across the country, with 235 of them being added to combat the pandemic.
+The Directorate General of Health Services (DGHS) has recently stated that there is only 733 intensive care unit (ICU) beds at government hospitals across the country, with 235 of them being added to combat the pandemic.
 There are 55 COVID-19 Labs but approximately 64.2% of the tests are being done within Dhaka.

-With the recent unveiling of the budget, urgent support and bracing of the healthcare sector is paramount in stabilizing not only lives and livelihoods of the populace but in securing future economic growth prospects for the economy.
+With the recent unveiling of the budget, urgent support and bracing of the healthcare sector is paramount in stabilizing not only the lives and livelihoods of the populace but in securing future economic growth prospects for the economy.

 The budget put forward has allocated a sizable amount to healthcare, which is a BDT 73 billion increase over the previous fiscal year and can be summarized below:

-Despite the increase of the allocation from the previous year of 23.44% and the proposed BDT10,000 Crore of emergency allocation for the sector, it is taking up a low share of the entire budget relative to other sectors.
+Despite the increase of the allocation from the previous year of 23.44% and the proposed BDT 10,000 Crore of emergency allocation for the sector, it is taking up a low share of the entire budget relative to other sectors.

 One major reason behind this may be that despite the need for healthcare expenditure, the sector itself does not have the capacity to utilize an overabundance of it.
 A report by the World Health Organization stated that the average healthcare expenditure in most countries is 2.3% of their GDP, while Bangladesh had less than 1% in FY19-20.
-Thus, the allocation has been moderated with the growth capacity of the sector over the coming year in mind.
+The allocation has been moderated with the growth capacity of the sector over the coming year in mind.
 This is also why the Development Budget’s allocation to the sector is closer to the Operating Budget’s allocation in absolute terms.

-Other ongoing healthcare projects include the establishment of new medical colleges in Kushtia, Sirajgonj, Manikgonj, Jamalpur, Patuakhali, Tangail and Sunamgonj, the development of the e-health infrastructure and telemedicine, expansion of Shasthyo Surokhsha Karmasuchi (SSK) in eight upazilas, and establishment of secondary and tertiary health complexes at district, divisional and national levels.
+Other ongoing healthcare projects include the establishment of new medical colleges in Kushtia, Sirajgonj, Manikgonj, Jamalpur, Patuakhali, Tangail, and Sunamgonj, the development of the e-health infrastructure and telemedicine, expansion of Shasthyo Surokhsha Karmasuchi (SSK) in eight Upazilas, and establishment of secondary and tertiary health complexes at district, divisional and national levels.
 Recently completed was the setting up of the Jessore, Cox’s Bazar, Pabna, and Noakhali Medical College Hospitals.

-The 4th Health, Population, Nutrition Sector Program of which the Government currently bears 84% of the project cost, is being implemented to help ensure holistic nutrition to all by 2030 in line with the Sustainable Development Goals.
+The 4th Health, Population, Nutrition Sector Program of which the Government currently bears 84% of the project cost, is being implemented to help ensure holistic nutrition for all by 2030 in line with the Sustainable Development Goals.

 ✪ A lack of capacity is the most urgent problem that needs solving.
 The accommodation in hospitals in comparison with the number of patients is unsatisfactory and urgent capacity-building expenditure must be undertaken.